-Students are required to take 24 credits of courses selected from the six core areas below.
+Students are required to choose from the following courses in the core areas below.
 Of the cores, students must complete at least one course in five of the cores and two courses in at least three of those five cores.

 |Earth Science Data and Advanced Data Analysis|

 |Advanced Spatial Statistics|

 |Introduction to GIS Algorithms and Programming|